 What has VR done for construction lately?

-It’s not just fantasy: virtual reality is making its way into construction.
+It’s not just fantasy: augmented reality for construction projects is becoming possible.
 McCarthy Building Companies Inc., the award-winning St. Louis-based contractor that ranked twentieth in the ENR Top 400 last year, has been actively looking toward virtual technologies to aid in construction efficiency and quality for the past few years.

 In 2012, McCarthy built a BIM Cave in their Sacramento office where owners and others on their design-build teams could review a 3D BIM design prior to construction.
 They used this technology during the design phase of the Martin Luther King Multi-Service Ambulatory Care Center in Los Angeles, allowing doctors and nurses to provide feedback that helped optimize room designs—as opposed to McCarthy receiving change orders down the line, when adjustments would have been more difficult and costlier.

 Virtual Design and Construction Manager Jordan Moffett says McCarthy has been exploring the use of virtual reality with several software and hardware developers since, and helping to develop software that will facilitate the application of VR on construction projects.

 “VR allows for the flexibility of making changes in a model environment rather than in physical construction,” notes Moffett.
 He says McCarthy is currently utilizing applications like HoloLive (an MR software that’s compatible with Microsoft’s HoloLens headset), Umbra, and Fuzor “to analyze design options on renovation projects, validate installations versus coordinated models, and confirm design decisions once wall framing is complete.”

 Moffett says McCarthy expects to see further advances to these technologies that will bring even more benefits to their customers.